alex-b-hub/Internet-data-collecting/README.md

-# Internet-data-collecting
+# Internet-data-scraping
-GeekBrains course "Methods of collecting and processing data from the Internet", teacher Ilya Akchurin,
+GeekBrains course "Methods of parsing and scraping data from the Internet", teacher Ilya Akchurin,
 March - April 2022